Atiqah Hasiholan: Biography

-In 2009, Hasiholan starred in her mother's film Jamila dan Sang Presiden (Jamila and the President), in which she played a prostitute named Jamila who is convicted and eventually executed for killing a government minister.
+In 2009, Atiqah Hasiholan starred in her mother's film Jamila dan Sang Presiden (Jamila and the President), in which she played a prostitute named Jamila who is convicted and eventually executed for killing a government minister.
 Initially Hasiholan viewed her character as a "regular slutty prostitute", but after thinking of the character more thoroughly and interviewing real-life sex workers, she considered Jamila a "victim of life".
 The film was submitted to the 82nd Academy Awards for Best Foreign Language Film, but not nominated.

-After Jamila, Hasiholan starred in Ruma Maida (Maida's House), directed by Teddy Soeriaatmadja.
-In the film she played a young university student who studies history through a house in Jakarta; Hasiholan said the film "boosted [her] sense of nationalism".
+After Jamila, Atiqah Hasiholan starred in Ruma Maida (Maida's House), directed by Teddy Soeriaatmadja.
+In the film she played a young university student who studies history through a house in Jakarta; Atiqah Hasiholan said the film "boosted her sense of nationalism".
 She played a prostitute for the third time 2010's Darah Garuda (Blood of the Garuda), a minor role.
-For the role she also handled a gun, which she described as "so damn heavy".
-That same year she played in the sex comedy Mafia Insyaf (Repentant Mafia).
+For the role, she also handled a gun, which she described as "so damn heavy".
+That same year, she played in the sex comedy Mafia Insyaf (Repentant Mafia).

-Hasiholan appeared in 2011 as the main character's mother in The Mirror Never Lies, directed by Kamila Andini.
+Atiqah Hasiholan appeared in 2011, as the main character's mother in The Mirror Never Lies, directed by Kamila Andini.
 The film, about a Bajau family in Wakatobi, was intended to raise awareness about marine conservation.
-In June 2011, the short film "Payung Merah" ("Red Umbrella"), in which Atiqah played a woman with a red umbrella and love issues, won Best Asian Short Film at the ScreenSingapore festival.
+In June 2011, the short film "Payung Merah" ("Red Umbrella"), in which Atiqah Hasiholan played a woman with a red umbrella and love issues, won Best Asian Short Film at the ScreenSingapore festival.
 Later in 2011 she appeared in Arisan!
 2, a sequel to the 2003 film Arisan!.

+In late 2015, Atiqah Hasiholan played a motorcycle taxi driver Asna in NET sitcom OK-JEK.
+She accepted the role because it is her first role in a comedy TV series.
+She left the show after a year due to her pregnancy.

 Influences

-In a 2011 interview with The Jakarta Post, Hasiholan said that her mother was her greatest influence.
+In a 2011 interview with The Jakarta Post, Atiqah Hasiholan said that her mother was her greatest influence.